connorobrien/BeatlesStyleChordProgressions/README.md

 This repository contains a personal project for generating chord progressions in the style of The Beatles in Python.
 It originated as a project for my undergraduate Linear Algebra course at Colorado College in 2013.

-There are two main parts of this project, each of which are separated into their own Python file.
+There are two main parts of this project, each separated into their own Python file.

 The first file, called Chord_Scraping.py, uses dynamic web scraping to collect data about The Beatles's chord progressions from [HookTheory.com's Theory Tab](https://www.hooktheory.com/theorytab/index).
 Theory Tab contains over 13,000 chord progressions in an interactive, difficult to web-scrape interface.
 The program scrapes all available chord progressions for an artist on Hook Theory and writes a csv file with the name, key, and chord progression for each song.
 <br>